 We take environmental responsibility at our global facilities seriously and are committed to ways to help reduce carbon footprints, such as improving recycling programs and implementing smarter lighting.

-We recognise that we have a responsibility to make our products sustainable.
+We recognize that we have a responsibility to make our products sustainable.
 Perhaps the best way to do that is to deliver products that last for years – avoiding the need to dispose of used products and manufacturing and shipping new ones.
 Shure products are famous for their durability and reliability, and it’s not uncommon for a Shure microphone to be in service for decades.

 Shure also helps you to reduce the environmental impact of using our products by offering rechargeable batteries.
 Using rechargeable batteries can greatly reduce the number of disposable batteries added to landfills.
 In fact, for David’s Byrne’s “America Utopia”, the monitor engineer estimated they saved 21,000 AA batteries from being disposed of in landfills because they used Shure’s rechargeable system.
 The following Shure products offer rechargeable batteries: